 In 2022, RSUs granted during the year typically vest over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and the balance vesting annually over the remaining three-years.
 However, in September 2022, the Company granted RSU awards with service conditions that vest over an eleven month period with 50% of the award vesting eight months from grant date and the remaining 50% of the award vesting at the end of the eleventh month.
-In addition, in December 2022, the Company granted RSU awards with service conditions that vest over a fifteen month period with 50% of the award vesting twelve months from grant date and the remaining 50% of the award vesting at the end of the fifteenth month.
+In addition, in December 2022, the Company granted RSU awards with service conditions that vest over a fifteen month period with 50% of the award vesting twelve months from grant date and the remaining 50% of the award between the award vesting at the end of the award vesting at the end of the fifteenth month.